Integrity and

 Words

-Conventions of courtesy don't reliably allow
+Conventions of courtesy don't reliably allow important ideas to be

-you support it -or condemn it.
+you support it or condemn it.

 If an